When you click on Curriculum from the left menu, you'll be taken to the Curriculum index page. From there, you can access:

 Base Curriculum URL Allowlist

-Before a student is able to access all of the resources in the playlists, your school might need to adjust the web filters at your schools’ network.
+Before a student is able to access all of the resources in the Focus Areas, your school might need to adjust the web filters at your schools’ network.
 You can do this by downloading our on-demand site-specific allow list to unblock the URLs in the Summit Learning Base Curriculum.

 To access the Allow List: